Ebycow/Ebyroid-TTS-protocol/readme.md

-# Ebyroid-standard-protocol
+# Ebyroid-TTS-protocol
-**Ebyroid-standard-protocol ( Ebyroid-protocol ) is standardizes-simples HTTP-API for generic applications use of TTS.**
+**Ebyroid-TTS-protocol ( Ebyroid-protocol ) is standardizes-simples HTTP-API for generic applications use of TTS.**
 ## About

 By solving and absorption specific platform-related issues, enables connectivity with a heterogeneous servers in developing applications use of TTS, and enables scaling of servers that provide TTS functionality.